Angular Combining of Forecasts of Probability Distributions: Introduction

 In this paper, for continuous distributions, we propose an alternative averaging approach that lies between averaging probabilities and averaging quantiles.
 With averaging probabilities viewed as averaging vertically, and averaging quantiles viewed as averaging horizontally, our alternative is to average at an angle between these two extremes.
 The angle is a parameter that can be optimized using past data and a proper scoring rule.
 With the angle suitably chosen, the new method can be viewed as finding the right balance between vertical and horizontal averaging.
 This \textit{angular averaging} is a practical proposal that extends and encompasses vertical and horizontal averaging.

 Our theoretical results build on several results provided by \citet{lichtendahl2013better} for vertical and horizontal averaging.
 We show that, like vertical and horizontal averaging, angular averaging delivers a distribution for which the mean is the average of the means of the distributions in the combination.
 We also show that angular averaging produces a distribution with lower variance than vertical averaging, and, under certain assumptions, greater variance than horizontal averaging.
+Furthermore, under these assumptions, the variance is a monotonic function of the angle.
+Drawing on our results for the mean and variance of angular averaging, we address when to use this combining method by describing a situation where it should be preferred to horizontal and vertical averaging.
 For a popular scoring rule, we find that the score for angular averaging is no worse than the average score of the distributional forecasts in the combination.
-Other forms of angular combining can also be considered, such as performance-based weighted averaging. \citet{Hora2013} show that median combining results in the same distribution regardless of whether the median is obtained vertically or horizontally.
+Other forms of angular combining can also be considered, such as performance-based weighted averaging. \citet{Hora2013} show that median aggregation results in the same distribution regardless of whether the median is obtained vertically or horizontally.
 We find that the same distribution is produced when the median is obtained at an angle.

 Section~\ref{Section 2} provides background for our proposal by discussing vertical and horizontal combining.
 Section~\ref{Section 3} presents angular averaging followed by consideration of other forms of angular combining.
-Section~\ref{Section 4} presents theoretical results, focusing primarily on angular averaging.
-Section~\ref{Section 5} provides an empirical study that evaluates the new proposals using multiple forecasts for weekly COVID-19 mortality at the national and state level in the U.S. Section~\ref{Section 6} provides a summary and concluding comments.
+Section~\ref{Section 4} presents theoretical results for angular combining.
+Section~\ref{Section 5} provides our main empirical study, which evaluates the new proposals using forecasts for weekly Covid mortality at the national and state level in the U.S. Section~\ref{Section 6} presents additional empirical studies, involving forecasts of macroeconomic variables and electricity prices.
+Section~\ref{Section 7} provides a summary and concluding comments.